Code-Institute-Submissions/interactive-frontend-project-8/README.md

 My Goal is to design a memory game that is fun, intuitive and user friendly.
 The page will be simplistic and easy to navigate around.
 Its purpose is to provide the user with a enjoyable game.

+#### User Stories:
+* **As a user**: I want an application that will react quickly to my interaction to keep my interest.
+* **As a Developer**: I want to create a game that is intuitive and fun for the user.

+### How To Play
+Press the Start Game button .The game will show the user a pattern, one tile at a time.
+The challenge is that with each level this sequence will increment by one tile.
+The user must remember each tile in the correct order.
+The goal is to reach level 20!

 ### Scope
 This page is to provide users with quick access to a memory game.
 The Game is to challenge the users memory and have them remember a sequence of flip tiles and the order in which they appear.